iwoithe/Pug/README.md

 ## Help

-For any bugs, feature requests or support, please open an issue on Gitlab.
+For any bugs, feature requests or support, please open an issue on GitLab or GitHub.

 ## License